encoredev/encore/docs/develop/config.md

 ## Config Wrappers

 Encore provides type wrappers for config in the form of `config.Value[T]` and `config.Values[T]` which expand into functions of type `T` and `[]T` respectively.
-These functions allow you to override the default value of your configuration in your CUE files inside unit tests, where only code run from that unit test will see the override.
+These functions allow you to override the default value of your configuration in your CUE files inside tests, where only code run from that test will see the override.

 In the future we plan to support real-time updating of configuration values on running applications, thus using these wrappers in your configuration today will future proof your code and allow you to automatically take advantage of this feature when it is